 The Council concluded that the program language regarding reintroduction in the Willamette River remains sufficient and effective to support the ongoing work to investigate and implement reintroduction in the Willamette basin, consistent with the recommendations.
 2014 Program, at 83, 84, 86.
-This topic is an ongoing part of the re-initiation of ESA consultation on the Willamette projects, and the Council supports those continued discussions.
+This topic is an ongoing part of the reinitiation of ESA consultation on the Willamette projects, and the Council supports those continued discussions.

 Finally, Oregon Department of Fish and Wildlife, Washington Department of Fish and Wildlife, and Upper Snake River Tribes recommended the Council, Bonneville and Bureau of Reclamation support fish passage into other blocked areas, including the Yakima River Basin, Grand Ronde Basin in Wallowa Lake, and other areas of the Basin such as the upper Snake River, with the Oregon Department of Fish and Wildlife recommending the Umatilla River Basin above McKay Creek Dam be included.
-The Oregon Department of Fish and Wildlife also addressed the Deschutes River basin and recommended the program be amended to add language expressing support for ongoing efforts to restore anadromous fish above the Pelton Round Butte Dam complex in the Deschutes Basin, with particular emphasis on investment in flow transactions conservation actions in Whychus and the lower Crooked Rivers.
+The Oregon Department of Fish and Wildlife also addressed the Deschutes River subbasin and recommended the program be amended to add language expressing support for ongoing efforts to restore anadromous fish above the Pelton/Round Butte Dam complex in the Deschutes Basin, with particular emphasis on investment in flow transaction conservation actions in Whychus Creek and the lower Crooked River.
 Michael Ogle recommended the Council encourage Pacific Power to provide passage at Newport Dam in the Deschutes.
+Mark Davis commented to add the Deschutes River Basin to the Addendum's Mitigation in Blocked Areas and address fish mortality from Bend Hydro Dam.
+In comments on the draft of Part II, the Spokane Tribe of Indians expressed support for all Tribes in the pursuit of reestablishing anadromous fish within their waters, and into all blocked current and available historical habitats, encouraging the Council to utilize the framework of the 2014 Program's Anadromous Fish Mitigation in Blocked Areas Strategy to pursue measures to implement that strategy throughout the basin.

 As noted above, the blocked area strategy already includes language recognizing that reintroduction of anadromous fish into any area blocked by the development and operation of the Columbia hydroelectric facilities is one of the legitimate mitigation tools for consideration under the program.
-Restoration of anadromous fish to blocked areas should be investigated as mitigation for the impacts of dams that blocked historic passage of adult and juvenile fish and that the abundance of native fish species should be restored throughout blocked areas where original habitat conditions exist or can be feasibly restored or improved.
+Restoration of anadromous fish to blocked areas should be investigated as mitigation for the impacts of dams that blocked historic passage of adult and juvenile fish, so that the abundance of native fish species might be restored throughout blocked areas where original habitat conditions exist or can be feasibly restored or improved.
 2014 Program, at 83, 84.
-The existing program language effectively supports investigations into reintroduction of anadromous fish affected by the hydropower system into area such as those discussed in the recommendations.
+The existing program language effectively supports investigations into reintroduction of anadromous fish affected by the hydropower system into areas such as those discussed in the recommendations.
 The Council also notes that projects to restore or improve passage for salmon and steelhead and other fish in the tributaries have been a regular part the program's implementation of offsite mitigation habitat improvements for decades.
-All of the particular recommendations here should have a place for consideration as implementation for mitigation of hydrosystem impacts through regular habitat implementation commitments, whether by Bonneville or other federal agencies or by non-federal entities with FERClicenses.
-The Council concluded that adding provisions to Part II of the Addendum are not needed and would not affect the considerations and pace of implementation in these regards.
+All of the particular recommendations here should have a place for consideration as implementation for mitigation of hydrosystem impacts through regular habitat implementation commitments, whether by Bonneville or other federal agencies or by non-federal entities with FERC-licenses.
+The Council concluded that adding provisions to Part II of the Addendum would not affect the considerations and pace of implementation in these regards.